practicalli/clojure-web-services/projects/status-monitor-deps/deployment-via-ci.md

 Create a `Procfile` file in the root of the project directory containing the command to run the application.

 Use the `$PORT` as an argument to the command.
-Heroku automatically asignes a port number for an application to listen upon when creating a contain in which the application will run.
+Heroku automatically assigns a port number for an application to listen upon when creating a contain in which the application will run.
 This port number is set using the `PORT` environment variable and is available to the application on startup.
 Using the PORT environment variable ensures the Clojure application will receive requests.

 ```bash
 web: java -jar status-monitor-service.jar $PORT